Texarkanine/jekyll-highlight-cards/README.md

 **Link Display:**
 - **No `link` parameter:** Image links to itself, no visible link text shown
 - **With `link` parameter:** Image and visible link text both point to the specified URL

-This keeps the display clean when showcasing images without external references.

 ### Markdown Image Sizing